Industrial Engineering & Manufacturing Glossary

 M

-The average time between equipment breakdowns.
-A key maintenance reliability metric.
-Higher is better.
-Improved through TPM and preventive maintenance.
+The average operating time between equipment breakdowns — a key reliability metric where higher is better.

 Maintenance

-The average time to restore equipment after a failure.
-Lower is better.
-Improved through spare parts availability, technician training, and standardized repair procedures.
+The average time to restore equipment to operation after a failure — lower is better.

 Maintenance

-Any activity that consumes resources but does not add value for the customer.
-The 8 wastes: Defects, Overproduction, Waiting, Non-utilized talent, Transportation, Inventory, Motion, Extra processing.
+Any activity that consumes resources but creates no value for the customer.

 Lean